Particular/docs.particular.net/nservicebus/azure/azure-storage-persistence.md

 ---
 title: Azure Storage Persistence
-summary: Using Windows Azure Storage for persistence features of NServiceBus including timeouts, sagas, and subscription storage.
+summary: Using Azure Storage for persistence features of NServiceBus including timeouts, sagas, and subscription storage.
 tags:
-- Windows Azure
+- Azure
 - Cloud
 redirects:
  - nservicebus/using-azure-storage-persistence-in-nservicebus
 ---

 Various features of NServiceBus require persistence.
 Among them are subscription storage, sagas, and timeouts.
-Various storage options are available including, Windows Azure Storage Services.
+Various storage options are available including, Azure Storage Services.

-## How To enable persistence with windows azure storage services
+## How To enable persistence with Azure storage services

 First you need to reference the assembly that contains the azure storage persisters.
 The recommended way of doing this is by adding a NuGet package reference to the  `NServiceBus.Azure` package to your project.